zxyas/Grow-A-Garden-API/README.md

 ### If you like this pls give me a star 🙏
 ### i Recomand hosting your self since there is multiple people using vercel which makes it slower so uh yeah pls host it ur self it will be more faster
+### im planing to Make a premium one which will update realtime no delays and reliable but this will require 5 dollar for lifetime to Maintain the Hosting
 ### [CHANGELOGS](https://github.com/Just3itx/Grow-A-Garden-API/blob/main/CHANGELOG.md)

 Welcome to the **Grow a Garden API**.
 This open-source API provides a straightforward way to access in-game gardening data—including stock levels, weather conditions, and item information—without the need to host or maintain bots yourself.